-The Birmingham Comics Festival is delighted that its co-creator and artist David Lloyd will be attending the festival’s convention over the weekend of 24 – 25th June this year!
+The Birmingham Comics Festival is delighted that its co-creator and artist David Lloyd will be attending the festival’s convention, the Birmingham Comic Art Show, on 24th June this year!

 David Lloyd established his career illustrating traditional British annuals in the late 70s, contributing to House of Hammer, TV Comic and assorted Marvel UK comics such as Dr Who and The Hulk – wherein he co-created V’s partial inspiration Night Raven, a definitive collection of which has been published for the very first time this year.